purescript/documentation/GSOC-2015-Projects.md

 - Phil Freeman (@paf31) - willing to mentor any students interested on working on the compiler (any component, but in particular the typechecker) or associated tools.
 - John A. De Goes (@jdegoes) - JVM backend, supercompiler, singleton types, first-class labels, Template PureScript
+- Brian McKenna (@puffnfresh) - professional PureScript user, interested in mentoring projects which are self-serving such as Pursuit and exhaustiveness checking!

 ## Project Ideas